Crossover in music – electronics meets acoustic and classical music

 Screaming teenagers, fascinated by the viola and violin – a phenomenon rarely seen in classical concert settings.
 Wil Baptiste and Kev Marcus, aka “Black Violin”, have made it happen.

-Behind the band name are two US-American hip-hop artists from Florida, both of whom were taught and trained classical music
+Behind the band name are two US-American hip-hop artists from Florida, both of whom were taught and trained in classical music and stringed instruments such as the violin and the viola

 “Stereotypes” is the title of the crossover duo’s latest album.
 By blending classical music and hip hop, focusing on strong emotions, “Black Violin” break down barriers and inspire young people in particular to do their own thing and explore new paths.